CraftAcademyLabs/ca_course/slow_food/working_with_bdd.md

 ```shell
 $ touch features/user_management.feature
 ```
-Open that file and add the following code:
+Open that file and add the following code (this is a feature description AND the first of many scenarios that constitutes acceptance criteria of this feature)

 !FILENAME features/user_management.feature
 ```gherkin